Christopher Beha

 Christopher Beha is an American writer.
-He has written several books, and is the editor of Harper’s Magazine.
+He was the editor-in-chief of Harper’s Magazine from October 2019 to October 2023.
 His third novel, The Index of Self-Destructive Acts, was long-listed for the 2020 National Book Award in Fiction.

+Early life and education

+Beha attended The New School’s Creative Writing Program in New York City and graduated in 2006.

+Career

+Beha was the editor of Harper’s Magazine from October 2019 to October 2023.
+He left the magazine in November 2021 for a six-month book leave.